MARS-M: When Variance Reduction Meets Matrices: Abstract

 \section{Abstract}

 Matrix-based preconditioned optimizers, such as Muon, have recently been shown to be more efficient than scalar-based optimizers for training large-scale neural networks, including large language models (LLMs).
-On the other hand, recent benchmarks on optimizers for LLM pre-training have demonstrated that variance-reduction techniques such as MARS can achieve substantial speedups over standard optimizers that do not employ variance reduction.
-In this paper, to achieve the best of both worlds, we introduce MARS-M, a new optimizer that integrates the variance reduction technique in MARS with Muon.
-Under standard regularity conditions, we prove that Muon-M converges to a first-order stationary point at a rate of $\tilde{\mathcal{O}}(T^{-1/3})$, which improves upon $\tilde{\mathcal{O}}(T^{-1/4})$ rate attained by Muon.
-Our empirical results on language modeling and computer vision tasks demonstrate that MARS-M consistently yields lower losses and improved performance across various downstream benchmarks.
+Recent benchmark studies of LLM pretraining optimizers have demonstrated that variance-reduction techniques such as MARS can substantially speed up training compared with standard optimizers that do not employ variance reduction.
+In this paper, we introduce MARS-M, a new optimizer that integrates MARS-style variance reduction with Muon.
+Under standard regularity conditions, we prove that MARS-M converges to a first-order stationary point at a rate of $\tilde{\mathcal{O}}(T^{-1/3})$, improving upon the $\tilde{\mathcal{O}}(T^{-1/4})$ rate attained by Muon.
+Empirical results on language modeling and computer vision tasks demonstrate that MARS-M consistently yields lower losses and improved performance across various downstream benchmarks.
 The implementation of \text{\method} is available at \url{https://github.com/AGI-Arena/MARS/tree/main/MARS_M}.